The War of Art (The Simpsons): Analysis

 The episode centers around the theme of the intrinsic value of art and the issue of art forgeries.
 It also questions the notion of ownership over a "worthless" product that was bought off a friend, which is subsequently deemed worthy; is one required to split the money with the original owners?
-Den of Geek noted that the episode brings out the "beauty of forgery".
+Tony Sokol of Den of Geek noted that the episode brings out the "beauty of forgery".
 The article pondered this: "What is ownership?
 What is commerce?
 What is art?
 Art is a mirror held up to reflect reality, and no mirror has been made large enough, so all art is forgery", and then referred to Homer's subjective conditions for great art: nudity, holograms and horrible things happening to Jesus.
 Another art-related quote from the episode that the article mentions is Homer's "Everyone can have their own opinion about why it sucks".
 The episode offers no easy answers and instead is open to interpretation and invites all opinions without force-feeding any one in particular.
-TV Fanatic notes that "It's easy to see how the painting easily divides the entire town of Springfield.
+Teresa Lopez of TV Fanatic noted that "It's easy to see how the painting easily divides the entire town of Springfield.
 We can certainly understand both sides of the debate."

-The Los Angeles Times argued that the episode "echoed a number of real-life art stories, including the case of Wolfgang Beltracchi, the convicted German art forger who was recently profiled on "60 Minutes," as well as the case of a Pierre-Auguste Renoir landscape painting that was purchased at a flea market for $7".
-The A.V.
+David Ng of the Los Angeles Times argued that the episode "echoed a number of real-life art stories, including the case of Wolfgang Beltracchi, the convicted German art forger who was recently profiled on "60 Minutes," as well as the case of a Pierre-Auguste Renoir landscape painting that was purchased at a flea market for $7".
+Dennis Perkins of The A.V.
 Club noted that "Homer doesn't need to understand the nature of art here.
 He needs to realize that being a selfish jerk is, well, selfish and jerky", though added that he does commission paintings to help save Luann and Kirk's marriage and to replace the Simpson boat painting.
-Den of Geek's Tony Sokol argues that the value of art is something that has a common thread throughout The Simpsons.
+Den of Geek's Tony Sokol argued that the value of art is something that has a common thread throughout The Simpsons.
 Marge is a painter, and in one episode she paints a naked picture of Mr Burns, and he said "he knew what he hated in art and he didn’t hate what she created, in spite of the embarrassment it caused him".
-As her painting communicated emotions despite its ugliness, Den of Geek argues "it makes perfect sense that Marge would appreciate the artistry of the forgery and still appreciate the simple boat painting she might have gotten in a supermarket".
+As her painting communicated emotions despite its ugliness, Sokol argued "it makes perfect sense that Marge would appreciate the artistry of the forgery and still appreciate the simple boat painting she might have gotten in a supermarket".
 It also refers to Lisa's love of the arts (including jazz and poetry), and says "even El Barto was a great graffiti artiste".